daurham/PiRoutine-EC2-Client/README.md

 ```
 - Clone, Install & Deploy the PiRoutine Server on a raspberry pi & [read it's README](https://github.com/daurham/PiRoutine-Pi-Server)

-I understand that these instructions may be a bit vague.
 One day, I plan on making a video.
 Meanwhile, just ask if you'd like help setting up.

 <div align="center">